smart-on-fhir/bulk-data-tools/README.md

     - Can be passed as an array of strings
     - Can be read from a file
     - Can be read from every file in a directory
-3. Once loaded, the data can be exported to:
+3. Once a collection is created, the data can be exported to:
     - string - format dependent (json, ndjson, csv or tsv)
     - array of objects (lines)
     - array of strings (format dependent lines)